neuppl/rsdd/README.md

 * The API does not use reference counting for memory management, and instead relies on the user to actively relinquish decision diagram nodes.
 * SDDs use complemented edges internally to minimize memory usage.
-In addition, SDDs specialize to use
+In addition, SDDs specialize to use BDDs for right-linear v-trees.
 * These libraries are written in pure safe rust (no `unsafe`).
-This makes it easier to quickly and safely experiment when compared `C++` or `C`, in particular with multithreading.
+This makes it easier to quickly and safely experiment when compared `C++` or `C`, in particular with multithreading or with alternative hash-table back-ends.
 * A C API is provided for ease of integration (see `src/lib.rs`)